smilingrumia/pixiv-extraction/README.md

 ## install mpv
-mpv is a good media player, that will play ugoira smoothly.
+mpv is a good media player, that will play ugoira smoothly with no “title flicking”.
-Install the latest mpv.
+install the latest mpv.
-like mpv(0.30.0) should play smooth, VFR Compatible, and no “title flicking”
-!!
-On Ubuntu 16.04, if mpv are installed from default repository, will be old(0.14.0) and fail to play as VFR!!
+install can be done via ppa,[mpv-build](https://github.com/mpv-player/mpv-build) or manual building [mpv](https://github.com/mpv-player/mpv)

 ***via ppa(Easiest way)***
 ```